opensearch-project/ml-commons/docs/model_serving_framework/text_embedding_model_examples.md

 Sentence transformer model already includes post-processing logic.
 So no need to specify `pooling_mode`/`normalize_result` when upload model.

-From 2.7 release we are supporting register pre-trained models.
+From 2.6 release we are supporting to register pre-trained models.
 And from 2.8, we need model group id to register model.
 More details about model group [here](../model_access_control.md)

 - create a model group: